What To Do When Someone Refuses to Return Borrowed Property

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Should I File a Police Report?
+Should I File a Police Report for My Property?

-Filing a police report is probably not an option for you as you voluntarily gave away your property and no crime was committed.
+Filing a police report is probably not an option for you, as you voluntarily gave away your property, and no crime was committed.

 Lawsuits are complex and expensive.
 It is thus better to solve things through dialogue before you take your case to court.
 This could be through a demand letter or through less formal procedures.
 A demand letter is a letter that summarizes your claim and the relief you are seeking.
 If the person still refuses to return the property, then consider filing a civil suit.

-Remember, breaking into the person's home to take back your property is never a solution.
+Breaking into the person's home to take back your property is never a solution.
 It may result in trespass charges.

-File a Civil Lawsuit
+File a Civil Lawsuit for Unreturned Property

 As your case is a civil matter, you need to file a lawsuit in a small claims court demanding the return of your personal property.
-You must pay the required fees and conform with the requirements before you file your case.
+You must pay the required fees and conform to the requirements before you file your case.

 This will likely be a tort claim for restitution or a claim for conversion.
 You can file a conversion suit to reclaim the value of your property when someone else, without your consent, either damages or fails to return it.
 You can also sue for negligence or other cause of action as it fits your case.